RahulSambaraju/starter-hugo-research-group/content/_index.md

         filename: welcome.jpg
       text: |
         <br>
-        The research space is at the forefront of studying social exclusion through discursive approaches.
+        This research space is at the forefront of studying social exclusion through discursive approaches.

   - block: collection
     content: